 Widget areas are special places on a classic theme that can accept blocks — typically areas like your sidebar or footer.
 This guide will explain how to use widgets on your website.

 The most common widget areas are the footer and sidebar, but you may see others depending on the theme you are using.

 If you choose to go to Customize → Widgets, please note that the controls may look different from the guide below.

-To view the complete list of blocks you can add, click Browse all.
-You may use the search box at the top to find a block easily, or scroll down to browse all the blocks by category.
+- Use the search box at the top to find a block, or scroll down to browse all the blocks by category.

-After adding a block, click on it once and a toolbar will appear with several options specific to that block.
-For even more options, click the … (three dots) to choose from:
+After adding a block, click on it once, and a toolbar will appear with several options specific to that block:

-- Copy: Copy the block to later paste it somewhere else.
+- Copy: Copy the block to paste it somewhere else later.